Athletic Training Majors

 Central Methodist University’s academic programs are constantly evolving in an effort to match employers’ expectations.
 Currently in the process of transitioning to a master’s-only degree, the Athletic Training program at CMU prepares students for vast success in their professional careers – delivering the extensive training and expertise top employers seek.

 In May 2015, the National Athletic Trainers Association (NATA) and the Commission on Athletic Training Education (CAATE) agreed to establish the professional degree in athletic training at the master’s level.
 This means that baccalaureate programs will no longer be allowed to admit, enroll, or matriculate students after fall 2022.
 In light of this decision, CMU is transitioning its current Bachelor of Science in Athletic Training program to an entry-level Master of Science in Athletic Training (MSAT) program.
-The program will include undergraduate through master’s degree, transfer, and post graduate points of entry.

 The program has received all university approvals and is in the process of applying to the Higher Learning Commission (HLC) and the CAATE to allow for approval and a transfer of accreditation to the MSAT program.
 Since fall 2017, CMU has no longer accepted freshman cohorts for the athletic training bachelor’s degree program.